bojand/fsto-2018-grpc/slides.md

 ???

-- We get requests for client libraries in perticular language
+- We get requests for client libraries in particular language

 ---